-We use the following approach to determine whether a proposed action is likely to jeopardize listed species or destroy/adversely modify critical habitat:
+We use the following approach to determine whether a proposed action is likely to jeopardize listed species or destroy or adversely modify critical habitat:

-- Identify the range wide status of the species and critical habitat expected to be adversely affected by the proposed action. - Describe the environmental baseline in the action area. - Analyze the effects of the proposed action on both species and their habitat using an "exposure-response-risk" approach. - Describe any cumulative effects in the action area. - Integrate and synthesize the above factors by: (1) Reviewing the status of the species and critical habitat; and (2) adding the effects of the action, the environmental baseline, and cumulative effects to assess the risk that the proposed action poses to species and critical habitat. - Reach a conclusion about whether species are jeopardized or critical habitat is adversely modified. - If necessary, suggest a RPA to the proposed action.
+- Evaluate the rangewide status of the species and critical habitat expected to be adversely affected by the proposed action. - Evaluate the environmental baseline of the species and critical habitat. - Evaluate the effects of the proposed action on species and their habitat using an exposure-response approach. - Evaluate cumulative effects. - In the integration and synthesis, add the effects of the action and cumulative effects to the environmental baseline, and, in light of the status of the species and critical habitat, analyze whether the proposed action is likely to: (1) directly or indirectly reduce appreciably the likelihood of both the survival and recovery of a listed species in the wild by reducing the reproduction, numbers, or distribution of that species, or (2) directly or indirectly result in an alteration that appreciably diminishes the value of critical habitat as a whole for the conservation of a listed species. - If necessary, suggest a reasonable and prudent alternative to the proposed action.

-2.2 Range wide Status of the Species and Critical Habitat
+2.2.
+Rangewide status of the Species and Critical Habitat

 This opinion examines the status of each species that would be adversely affected by the proposed action.
 The status is determined by the level of extinction risk that the listed species face, based on parameters considered in documents such as recovery plans, status reviews, and listing decisions.
 This informs the description of the species' likelihood of both survival and recovery.
-The species status section also helps to inform the description of the species' current "reproduction, numbers, or distribution" as described in 50 CFR 402.02.
-The opinion also examines the condition of critical habitat throughout the designated area, evaluates the value of the various watersheds and coastal and marine environments that make up the designated area, and discusses the current function of the essential PBFs that help to form that value for the conservation of the species.
+The species status section also helps to inform the description of the species' "reproduction, numbers, or distribution" as described in 50 CFR 402.02.
+The opinion also examines the condition of critical habitat throughout the designated area, evaluates the conservation value of the various watersheds and coastal and marine environments that make up the designated area, and discusses the function of the essential PBFs that help to form that conservation value.